Age-Old Wisdom meets Modern Tools

-We finally had our first snow of the season.
 Whatever you may think of snow (and snow removal!), remember the old saying, “A good winter with snow makes all the plants grow.”
+If you are a gardener who lives in a winter wonderland, consider the benefits of snow!

 I had almost forgotten how pretty the snow can be, hanging in the trees, blanketing the ground, covering up all the outdoor projects left undone.
 The neighbors will never know you didn’t clean up those old squash vines.
 Under a covering of snow all gardens become equal.